 throughout the College and the University that aim to diversify our community and generally heighten educational aspirations.
 It doesn’t matter what kind of background you yourself come from either – anyone can get

 involved in Access work if they have the passion and enthusiasm to encourage students to apply.
-Felix, your JCR Access Officer is keen to hear from anybody who wants to help out, or anyone with new ideas.
+Alexandra, your JCR Access Officer is keen to hear from anybody who wants to help out, or anyone with new ideas.

 How to get involved: